-Any student placed for the 2020-2021 academic year who wishes to cancel or postpone exchange due to COVID-19 may defer exchange to ANY future term or ANY host campus (based upon availability) while enrolled at their home campus.
-The original placement must occur prior to November 30, 2020.
+Any student placed on NSE exchange who wishes to cancel or postpone exchange due to COVID-19 may defer exchange to any future term or any host campus, based upon availability, while enrolled at their home campus.
 Contact your campus coordinator for additional policy information.

 What should students do?Students participating in NSE are governed by the policies of both campuses, home and host, and should maintain active communication with their coordinators at each campus.